quocha16/Garbage_Classifier/README.md

-# Garbage Classifier using Machine Learning only
+# Garbage Classifier using Machine Learning method

 This project is a Machine Learning implementation designed to explore computer vision techniques and apply them to the real-world problem of waste classification.

 ## Overview

 The primary goal of this project is to bridge the gap between theoretical Machine Learning concepts and practical application.
-Instead of using pre-trained Deep Learning models, this project constructs a classification pipeline from scratch using classical algorithms to understand the underlying mechanics of feature extraction and image classification.
+Instead of using pre-trained Deep Learning models, this project constructs a classification pipeline from scratch using classical algorithms.
 The project helps users identify the disposal category of waste items and how to dispose of them properly.
 While the current model serves as a fundamental proof-of-concept, it demonstrates the potential of applying code to environmental challenges.

 **Current Performance:**
-- **Training Accuracy:** ~65%
-- **Testing Accuracy:** ~54%
+- **Testing Accuracy:** ~62%
 > ***Note on Development:** This project adopts a modern AI-augmented development workflow.
-While the algorithms and model pipeline were manually implemented for educational purposes, to prioritize the core Machine Learning algorithms, the web interface was developed using rapid prototyping techniques.
+While the algorithms and model pipeline were manually implemented for learning purposes, to prioritize the core Machine Learning algorithms, the web interface was developed using rapid prototyping techniques.
 Website link in Web Interface Usage section.*

 ## Features

 This project moves away from "Black Box" deep learning to use explicit feature extraction and classical classification methods:

-- **Image Preprocessing**: Resizes and normalizes images to ensure consistency and reduce noise before processing.
 - **Color Histogram:** Extracts color distribution features to distinguish objects based on their color profiles.
 - **Bag of Visual Words (BoW):** Adapts NLP concepts to computer vision by treating image features as "words" to create frequency histograms.
 - **K-Means Clustering:** Used within the BoW model to cluster descriptors and construct a "visual vocabulary."